Miscreants did not target AAP MLA Naresh Yadav: Police

 Reacting to the shocking incident, Yadav said that the incident was "unfortunate".

 "The incident is really unfortunate.
 I don't know the reason behind the attack but it happened all of a sudden.
 As many as four rounds were fired.
 The vehicle, in which I was travelling was attacked.
-I am sure if police inquires properly they will be able to identify the assailant," Naresh Yadav told reporters.
+I am sure if police inquire properly they will be able to identify the assailant," Naresh Yadav told reporters.

 Volunteer accompanying AAP MLA Naresh Yadav shot dead in Delhi

-According to reports, Yadav's convoy was attacked while it was passing through Kishangarh area.
+According to reports, Yadav's convoy was attacked while it was passing through the Kishangarh area.

-The AAP MLA, who was accompanied by his party volunteers, were returning from a temple visit from Mehrauli when the incident happened.
+The AAP MLA, who was accompanied by his party volunteers, was returning from a temple visit from Mehrauli when the incident happened.
 Naresh Yadav had won from Mehrauli assembly constituency.

-According to police report, at least seven bullet shells were found at the crime scene and further investigation is underway.
+According to the police report, at least seven bullet shells were found at the crime scene and further investigation is underway.

 In the recently concluded Delhi assembly election, AAP won in 62 constituencies with a voting percentage of 53.57.
-The BJP, on the other side, managed to bag eight seats with vote share of 38.51 per cent.
+The BJP, on the other side, managed to bag eight seats with a vote share of 38.51 per cent.
 Meanwhile, the Congress drew a blank for the second time in Delhi election.